Metadata Signing Certificate

 You may check the integrity of the downloaded certificate in a variety of ways.
 For example, on a GNU/Linux system, you could use

-openssl to perform the first two steps of the bootstrap process:
+openssl to check perform the integrity first two steps of the metadata signing certificate as followsbootstrap process:

-Step 3: The final step is to compare the computed fingerprints to the actual fingerprints.
-The latter are shown on this authoritative web page:
+Step 3: The third and final step is to compare the computed fingerprints to the actual fingerprints.
+The latter are obtained by clicking this linkshown on this authoritative web page:

 If the computed fingerprints match the actual fingerprints, you are done.
 You may now safely use the certificate to verify the signature on the metadata file.